Åland: Population

+Languages

 Swedish is the sole official language of Åland and was spoken as a first language by 85% of the population in 2024.
 Fewer than 5% spoke Finnish.
 In publicly funded schools, the language of instruction is Swedish.
 In the rest of Finland, bilingual municipalities provide instruction in both Finnish and Swedish.
 For details on the local dialect, see Åland Swedish.

 The ethnic classification of Ålanders remains a subject of debate.
 They are sometimes described as ethnic Swedes or as part of the Swedish-speaking population of Finland.
 Linguistically, the Åland dialect is closer to the Uppland dialects of eastern Sweden than to mainland Finland Swedish, though this distinction is not universally agreed upon.